eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 3. By linking an established account.
 If you have more than one seller account, you may be able to raise limits on the newer one by linking it to your other, more established account.
 If your accounts are eligible to be linked, you’ll see that option when you select Request higher selling limits.

-What eBay looks at before raising limits
+Eligibility: what eBay says before raising limits

 Category and brand limits